yugabyte/ybu/TFE/YBU-65/ybu-65.md

 postgres=#
 ```

+Note there are 2,000,001 rows in this table.

 Now that you have established the table is present and populated with data, you will drop this table with the following command:

 ```bash